Adapty cohorts are designed to answer several important questions:

 The cells with oblique lines in the background are the periods that are not finished yet, so the values in them might be increased.

+Adapty offers a wide range of controls to help you gain valuable insights when looking into your cohorts' analyses.
 By default, Adapty builds cohorts based on the data from all purchases.
 It might be useful to filter all the products of the same duration or specific products.
 You can also use country, store, paywall, segment, and attribution data as a filter.
+You can find more information about the available controls, filters, grouping options, and how to use them in this documentation.

-There are 3 metrics that can be shown in cohorts: Proceeds, Revenue, and Subscriptions.
+There are 4 metrics that can be shown in cohorts: Subscriptions, Revenue, ARPPU, and ARPAS.
 You can either display them as absolute values or as a relative change from the start of the cohort.

 You can set the date range for cohorts and choose the segment.
 The segment determines a timespan for each row of the cohort.